Salma Hayek, 54, Full-Body Shimmies While Wearing A Low-Cut, Fringed Bathing Suit In Close-Up Video

 "Lol you are a treasure!
 The dogs taught you well lol!" exclaimed a second person.

-“Salma, now you know what everyone is looking at in this post,” a third fan teased, adding laughing-crying and staring-eyes emoji to emphasize their reference to her assets.
+"Salma, now you know what everyone is looking at in this post," a third user teased, adding laughing-crying and staring-eyes emoji to emphasize their reference to her assets.

-“Has everyone else been watching this for four hours straight?” a fourth fan inquired.
+"Has everyone else been watching this for four hours straight?" a fourth admirer inquired.

 According to the responses that directly followed, they were not the only person to view the share multiple times.

 Those who elected not to convey their feelings with words strung together series of affectionate emoji.
-In this particular case, the drooling-face and flame symbols appeared to be most prolific.
+In this particular case, the drooling-face and flame symbols appeared to be the most prolific.